wavefrontHQ/docs/pages/doc/external_links_managing.md

     </tr>
     </tbody>
     </table>

-    You can apply functions to transform their enclosed sections.
+    You can apply functions to transform the URL.
 All functions begin with the namespace `functions`.
     <table>
     <thead>
     <tr><th width="60%">Function</th><th width="40%">Description</th></tr>